 Earning a Master’s Degree in Data Science in Rhode Island

-Rhode Island is no exception to the national trend of academic institutions actively working to develop new graduate programs in data science.
-With no campus programs specific to data science currently available through campus locations in Rhode Island, online programs have become the standard for state residents looking to complete relevant graduate studies without relocating.
+Rhode Island has some big name universities with well-develop data science master’s programs available, but online programs have become another solid option for state residents looking to complete relevant graduate studies without relocating.
 Such programs offer greater flexibility to working professionals and are offered in accelerated, full-time, and part-time formats.
 Accelerated options can be completed in as little as 12 months.
 Full-time options can be completed in 18 months, while part-time programs can be completed in 32 months.

 While the initial coursework is entirely online, most programs include an immersion experience in the final semester.
 An immersion experience involves having the student take intensive classes on campus and provides an opportunity to network with peers and professors.